redhat-developer/intellij-openshift-connector/Migration-to-v0.1.0.md

 ## Why migration is required

 This plugin uses OpenShift Do, in short `odo`, CLI tool to create your application and deploy it to OpenShift cluster.
 Each new release of the plugin uses latest version of `odo` available at the time of release.
 Until this new release of OpenShift Connector plugin v0.1.0 `odo` releases it used were backward compatible.
 It means you would only required to download specific version of `odo` after plugin update to continue your work.
-This release uses `odo` {{odoVersion}} which is not backward compatible with previous releases.
+This release uses `odo` v1.0.0-beta6 which is not backward compatible with previous releases.

 After installing update you will not be able to see previously created applications, components and services in OpenShift Application Explorer window and won't be able to deploy them again until you finish migration.